Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 Many home buyers get pre-approved for a mortgage loan before they start shopping for a house.
 This allows them to narrow down their search to a specific price range, saving time and energy.
 A mortgage pre-approval letter can also make sellers more inclined to accept your offer.

-But it’s important to realize that mortgage pre-approval does not guarantee financing.
 Things can still go wrong along the path to funding.
 In some cases, a mortgage underwriter will find problems that prevent the loan from going through, despite the pre-approval.
-This is when a home buyer might benefit from using a mortgage loan contingency.
+This is one of several scenarios where a home buyer might benefit from using a mortgage loan contingency.

 These contingencies state that the home buyer must be able to obtain mortgage financing within a certain period of time, for the deal to go through.
 If something happens with the borrower’s home loan approval, this contingency allows them to back out without sacrificing the earnest money deposit.